 While the concepts included in this document are consistent with those described in API RP 1173, adjustments have been made to ensure SMS elements in the contractor template are appropriate for construction contractors.
 Therefore, the concepts presented in API RP 1177, Recommended Practice for Steel Pipeline Construction Quality Management Systems (Nov.
 1, 2017) are also referenced in this paper.
-Finally, this document includes certain recommendations presented in the American Gas Association's White Paper, entitled Contractor Construction Quality Management Guide (Nov.
+Finally, this document includes certain recommendations presented in the American Gas Association's White Paper, entitled Contractor Construction

+Quality Management Guide (Nov.
 22, 2016).
-On May 20, 2019, AGA "The AGA board recommended Practice (RP) 1173, PSMS, within three (3) years."
+On May 20, 2019, AGA "The AGA board recommends that members commit to implement API Recommended Practice (RP) 1173, PSMS, within three (3) years."